carolinechen99/rust-miniprojects/README.md

 - what-to-wear: A CLI that gives out a suggestion of what to wear based on randomness.
 Users enter a command from the command line, and the program returns a suggestion of what to wear for the day.

+- chat-bot: A CLI that allows you to chat with a bot.
+The bot will respond to your messages and you can continue the conversation as long as you want.
+It uses the [OpenAI API](https://beta.openai.com/docs/introduction) to generate responses.

 ### References

 - [rust-cli-template](https://github.com/kbknapp/rust-cli-template)